arunsadhasivam/MachineLearning/SOLUTIONS/AnalyticVidhyaNotes/10) Building End-to-End Generative AI Applications/1) Introduction to Generative AI applications/6) Ethical Consideration.md

   - as you can gemini could not able generate image of pope.
   - you should not put all images , since pope are in vatican city certain become pope.
   - having control over right kind of data, right kind of training
-  - also should have guardrails and moderations in genAI models.
+  - also should have guardrails and moderations in generative response from llm are critical to keep in mind whenever you are building genAI applications.

-  - these are critical while training gen AI applicaitons.
+  -